-Why Analytics Alone is Insufficient for Telcos Seeking Increase in CX and Profitability?
+Why Analytics Alone is Insufficient for Telcos Seeking Increase in Customer Experience and Profitability?

 The past decade has seen the telecom industry embark upon a momentous growth path.
 The number of unique mobile subscriptions worldwide has almost doubled from 2.6 billion in 2009 to 5.1 billion in 2019, thanks to the quick evolution from 2G to 3G, 4G, and now 5G, along with innovations in IoT, M2M, Artificial Intelligence (AI) and cloud computing.
 While this growth phase has led to the industry accumulating humongous amounts of data, a majority of them have not reaped the benefits of monetizing the data at their disposal—similar to how Facebook, Google or the many others are successfully doing.